 'Name2', Value2, ...)

 This method performs a Brownian interpolation into a user-specified time series array, based on a piecewise-constant Euler sampling approach.

 F is an NVARS-by-

 G is an NVARS-by-NBROWNS diffusion-rate matrix-valued function.

 Given a user-specified time series array associated with this equation, this method performs a Brownian (stochastic) interpolation by sampling from a conditional Gaussian distribution.
 This sampling technique is sometimes called a Brownian bridge.

 Specify optional input arguments as variable-length lists of

 ... and so on.
 The following rules apply when specifying parameter-name

-Specify the parameter name as a character string, followed by its corresponding parameter value.
+Specify the parameter name as a character vector, followed by its corresponding parameter value.

 You can specify parameter name/value pairs in any order.